Using the On-Page SEO Analysis Tool to Optimize Your Page

 You can use this tool to optimize your on-page SEO details like your Meta Title and Meta Description, social share details (such as the image displayed when you share the link on Facebook), and visibility features.

-The SEO Tool includes 4 areas:
+This On-Page SEO Analysis Tool includes 4 areas:

 General Tab Settings